 Eric L. Cook is Senior Counsel in Tyson & Mendes’ Phoenix office.
-His practice focuses on complex litigation, product liability, and construction defect.
+His practice focuses on complex litigation, product liability, construction defect, insurance bad faith, nursing home defense, traumatic brain injury, quad, burn, and significant injury, and environmental superfund cleanup litigation.
 He has extensive litigation experience, including representing individuals and businesses in state and federal courts throughout Arizona.

 Mr. Cook has successfully obtained summary judgment on numerous occasions, including several subrogation cases saving his clients over $1,000,000 in potential damages.
 He also obtained a directed verdict for a national trucking company in a case where plaintiff was left a quadriplegic due to shifting cargo.
 Mr. Cook has successfully argued before the Arizona Court of Appeals and the Ninth Circuit Court of Appeals on behalf of a number of national financial institutions.